What You Need to Know About Upcoming U.S. Passport Changes

 New Passport Features

 The federal government is rolling out a number of changes to passports.
 This is in order to protect national security and reduce fraud and misuse.
 A new passport makeover will start in July of 2016.
 Perhaps, the biggest change is a new chip going into the passports.
-This chip features will be on the information page of your passport.
+This chip feature will be on the information page of your passport.
 It will be machine-readable and contain key biometric data on each traveler.

 The chip also offers new security features that will keep people from falsifying your data based on information stored on the chip.
 There will also be a variety of new watermarks and “optically variable” special inks along with special designs that stop forgery and misuse.
 The inks will change color on the angle you view them.
 While certain designs or artwork will actually raise off the page so you can feel the design.
 Other forensic features and technological improvements will be in the near future as well.